curiousest/curiousest.github.io/_drafts/tabum/pomegranates.md

 *Our intuition for worthy ideas is not scientific, yet.*

-(insert excessively precise morning protocol, to remove all decisions/randomness)

-An artist, his routine today is identical.
-Precision is important, every decision pre-made, so that a collection of versions of him across the infinite multiverse are in close sync.

 6:20am alarm.
 Wake up.
 One minute to sit up.
-A metronome ticks audibly in the background with a 1s period.
-"1, 2, 3, 4, 5, 6, 7, 8, 9, 10.
-1, 2, 3, 4, 5, 6, 7, 8, 9, 10."
-He's counts consciously for the first minute to etch the timing into his brain until it becomes a welcome earworm.
+A metronome ticks audibly in the background with a one-second period.

+"1, 2, 3, 4, 5, 6, 7, 8, 9, 10."

+"1, 2, 3, 4, 5, 6, 7, 8, 9, 10."

+He counts consciously for the first minute to etch the timing into his brain until it's a welcome earworm.
 After that, the ticks are subconscious.
-Constantly counting to 10.
+Counting to ten.
+Counting to ten.
+Counting to ten.
 Every action happens on an even tick.

+"beep 8, beep 9, beep 10."
 His digital timer beeps for the three seconds before each minute mark.

-"8, 9, 10."

 6:21.
 Pick up glass of 100mL water.